- Supported OAuth 2.0 flows

 CODE_VERIFIER

-Base64.urlsafe_encode64(Digest::SHA256.digest(CODE_VERIFIER), padding: false)
+Base64.urlsafe_encode64(Digest::SHA256.digest(CODE_VERIFIER), padding: false).

-string of ks02i3jdikdo2k0dkfodf3m39rjfjsdk0wk349rj3jrhf
+CODE_VERIFIER string of ks02i3jdikdo2k0dkfodf3m39rjfjsdk0wk349rj3jrhf when hashed

-and encoded using the Ruby snippet above produces a CODE_CHALLENGE
+and encoded using the Ruby snippet above produces a CODE_CHALLENGE string

-of 2i0WFA-0AerkjQm4X4oDEhqA17QIAKNjXpagHBXmO_U
+of 2i0WFA-0AerkjQm4X4oDEhqA17QIAKNjXpagHBXmO_U.

-page with the following query parameters:
+/oauth/authorize page with the following query parameters:

 https://gitlab.example.com/oauth/authorize?client_id=APP_ID&redirect_uri=REDIRECT_URI&response_type=code&state=STATE&scope=REQUESTED_SCOPES&code_challenge=CODE_CHALLENGE&code_challenge_method=S256

-.
+REQUESTED_SCOPES.
 The user is then

-redirected back to the specified REDIRECT_URI
+redirected back to the specified REDIRECT_URI.
+The scope parameter

 is a space-separated list of scopes associated with the user.

-requests the read_user
+For example,scope=read_user+profile requests the read_user and profile scopes.

-The redirect includes the authorization code
+The redirect includes the authorization code, for example:

 https://example.com/oauth/redirect?code=1234567890&state=STATE

-returned from the previous request (denoted as
+code returned from the previous request (denoted as

 any HTTP client.
-The following example uses Ruby’s rest-client
+The following example uses Ruby’s rest-client:

 parameters = 'client_id=APP_ID&code=RETURNED_CODE&grant_type=authorization_code&redirect_uri=REDIRECT_URI&code_verifier=CODE_VERIFIER'